Sustainability

 Mixing and Kneading Technology

 Through our multi-material morphology control and reaction reforming technologies, we are meeting growing needs for high-performance materials.
 We supply compounds kneaded into optimal condition to improve customer-side processing.
 We also leverage the technologies we have developed through our many years to provide recommendations regarding optimal molding conditions and solutions to problems customers face related to molding defects.
-These production and processing technologies have been passed on to our production sites around the world.
+These production and processing technologies have been passed on to the production sites of our overseas consolidated subsidiaries.

 Film manufacturing and processing Technology